pantheon-systems/documentation/source/content/guides/new-relic/04-new-relic-quicksilver.md

 ---
 title: New Relic Performance Monitoring on Pantheon
 subtitle: New Relic Labeling with Quicksilver
-description: Automatically Label Code Changes in New Relic®; Performance Monitoring using Quicksilver Hooks
+description: Automatically Label Code Changes in New Relic® Performance Monitoring using Quicksilver Hooks.
 categories: [automate]
 tags: [code, newrelic, quicksilver, workflow]
 contributors: [scottmassey]